Quantum-Assisted Support Vector Regression: Approach

 \section{Approach}

 In this section, we describe our approach for solving the regression problem of detecting facial landmarks using quantum-assisted $\varepsilon$-SVR models.
-We begin by explaining our method to construct a quantum-assisted $\varepsilon$-SVR model and to train it using a commercial quantum annealer.
+We begin by explaining our method to construct a quantum-assisted $\varepsilon$-SVR model and train it using a commercial quantum annealer.
 Then we describe our FLD algorithm, which involves converting the multi-output regression problem into several single-output regression problems and solving each of them using SVR.
-Finally, we elaborate on the machine-learning workflow for each of these single-output regression problems.
+Finally, we discuss procedures to assess and compare classical and hybrid models for FLD.